Skip to content

 • Canva for creating consistent, professional-looking graphics

-Choose tools that fit your budget and technical comfort level.
-A simple spreadsheet can be just as effective as expensive software if used consistently.
+Choose tools that fit your budget and your technical comfort level.
+A simple spreadsheet can work as well as expensive software, as long as you use it consistently.

 Don't overcomplicate this step.